Rullbenga/rg_master/_posts/19/dec/2019-12-21-wordpress-plugins-why-what-how-where.md

 - Which folder to upload your paid plugin to
 - How to configure a paid plugin in your WordPress dashboard
 - How to remove paid plugins from the WordPress dashboard
-- How to deactivate a wordPress plugin
+- How to deactivate a WordPress plugin